 - The regulator will set clear safety standards, backed up by mandatory reporting requirements and effective enforcement powers

-- Reflecting the threat to national security or the physical safety of children, the regulator will require companies to take particularly robust action to tackle terrorist or CSEA content.
+- The government has consulted on the extent of these powers and will respond in due course.
+Reflecting the threat to national security or the physical safety of children, the regulator will require companies to take particularly robust action to tackle terrorist or CSEA content.
 More stringent enforcement powers will be available to the regulator for CSEA or terrorist content.

 - Further information on the White Paper can be found at this separate factsheet.

-- In November the Home Secretary convened a Hackathon in the US to work with tech firms to develop new tools to tackle online grooming.
+- In November 2018 the Home Office convened a Hackathon in the US to work with tech firms to develop new tools to tackle online grooming.